hms-networks/flexy-thingworx-connector/README.md

 1. Configure "Run As User" to be something other than Administrator.

-   1. The selected user must posses the permissions necessary for creating and modifying things, and creating and updating thing properties.
+   1. The selected user must posses the permissions necessary for creating and modifying Things, and creating and updating Thing properties.

 2. Configure "Update Rate" to the interval at which the connector should run (in milliseconds).